 The Caucus Committee is responsible for ensuring that management fulfills its responsibility for financial reporting and is ultimately responsible for reviewing and approving the financial statements.
-The Committee also considers, for review and approval by the members, the engagement or re-appointment of the external auditors.
+The Committee meets periodically with management and the members' auditors to review significant accounting, reporting and internal control matters.
+Following its review of the financial statements and discussions with the auditors, the Caucus Committee approve the financial statements and considers the engagement or re-appointment of the external auditors.